mitranim/wordplay/readme.md

 ratribution (giving pests their due?) © M

-susspect (one that got sussed out) © M
+susspect (needs to be sussed out; one that got sussed out) © M

 creatness © M